The Skyhook Foundation’s mission is to “Give Kids a Shot that Can’t be Blocked” by bringing educational STEM opportunities to underserved communities.

 Children go on a five-day adventure in the Angeles National Forest where nature itself becomes a multidimensional, multisensory experience.

 Kareem Abdul-Jabbar is considered by many fans and sportswriters to be the greatest basketball player of all time.
 The 7-foot-2 Hall of Fame center, famous for his indefensible skyhook, also dominated the NBA for 20 years.
 He not only captured the NBA’s MVP six times, was a 19-time All-Star, and set the NBA all-time records in nine categories.
 Today he remains the NBA’s All-Time Leading Scorer, with 38,387 points — a record that may never be broken.

 But as Kareem himself says, “I can do more than stuff a ball through a hoop; my greatest asset is my mind.”
 And indeed he can.

-His lifelong passion for history led to his authoring nine New York Times best-selling books on various subjects based on his in-depth knowledge of many topics ranging from sports to history to jazz and pop culture.
-Currently he is a pop culture columinist for Time Magazine and a regular contributing columnist for the LA & OC Register Newspapers.
+His lifelong passion for history led to his authoring 14 New York Times best-selling books on various subjects based on his in-depth knowledge of many topics ranging from sports to history to jazz and pop culture.
+Currently he is a pop culture columnist for The Hollywood Reporter and a regular contributing columnist for the The Guardian Newspaper.

 His Emmy Award-winning HBO Sports documentary, Kareem: Minority of One, debuted as HBO’s most watched and highest rated sports documentary of all time.